European Union (Audit of Benefits and Costs of UK Membership) Bill

 Government Spending

-The bill states that any expenditure incurred by the Treasury in fulfilling this Act will be paid for from money provided by Parliament.
-No specific figures are provided in the bill itself.
+The bill states that any expenditure incurred by the Treasury in establishing and supporting the Commission will be met from money provided by Parliament.
+No specific figures are given.

 Groups Affected

-- The UK Government: Responsible for establishing and funding the Commission, and for responding to its findings.
+- The UK Government: Responsible for establishing and funding the commission, responding to its reports.

-- The National Audit Office: Will review the Commission's report.
+- The National Audit Office and Comptroller and Auditor General: Will review the commission's report.

-- Parliament: Will receive and debate the Commission's report and government response.
+- Parliament: Will receive the reports and debate their findings.

 Powered by nyModel